gpoesia/socratic-tutor/README.md

 }
 ```

-The folder [config](`config`) contains several configuration files.
+The folder [config/](config) contains several configuration files.
 They all use the `--learn` option.
 In other words, to run a training session with, for example, `abs_config.json`, run the following command:
 ```
-python agent.py --learn --config abs_config.json --gpu 0
+python agent.py --learn --config configs/abs_config.json --gpu 0
 ```